dumlutimuralp/antrea-packet-walks/part_b/README.md

 The last flow entry in Table 60 basically hands over all the flows (which did not match any of the conjunctions in Table 50 nor the drop flow entries in Table 60) to the next table , Table 70.

 ## 5.7 L3Forwarding Table #70

-This is the actual routing table implemented in OVS.

 The Table 70 on Worker 1 node is shown below.